 Thanksgiving Sangria is the perfect make ahead cocktail for your holiday gathering.
 It comes together in just 5 minutes, and is full of bright and festive flavors.

 I received so much love on my Thanksgiving Margarita, but I know tequila isn’t for everyone (it took me a bit to accept this concept🤣).
 So now I present to you this Thanksgiving Sangria.

-Sangria is the ultimate party drink.
+Sangria is the ultimate party drink and the perfect addition to your Thanksgiving table.
 It feels slightly sophisticated, because hello red wine!
 But, also it’s so simple to make, can be prepped ahead of time, and makes A LOT.

 A tasty crowd pleaser with minimal effort - sign me up!
 It’s super important to me to have a hands off cocktail when hosting, because if I’m prepping in the kitchen, I don’t also have time to play bartender.

-This Thanksgiving Sangria is full of flavor.
+This Thanksgiving Sangria is full of flavor and perfect for the holiday season.
 It has sweet red wine, with cranberry juice for a holiday feel along with rum (or vodka) and triple sec.
-Topped off with sparkling water, this is a cocktail your guests are going to love.
+Topped off with sparkling water, this is a cocktail all of your fall celebration guests are going to love.

 - Red Wine - Avoid a wine that’s too dry.
 It doesn’t have to be the highest quality given we’re mixing it with multiple other ingredients.

 - Cranberry Cocktail Juice - Gives our sangria a holiday feel.
 You can also use pomegranate fruit juice if you prefer.

 - Rum or Vodka - Either will do the trick here 😛 Use what you have / like.

 - Triple Sec - Or another orange liqueur.
 I like the sweetness Triple Sec adds.